-As volunteers work with partner families and other Habitat workers, Habitat becomes a ministry not only to those receiving houses, but also to the volunteers who gain insight about justice, simplicity, service, and Christian living and responsibility.
+As volunteers work with partner families and other Habitat workers, Habitat becomes a ministry not only to those receiving houses, but also to the volunteers who gain insight about justice, simplicity, service, Christian living and responsibility, and the Kingdom of God.
 The vision of partnership reaches far beyond the Habitat community.